 Tablets for suspension:

-- Take on an empty stomach.
-Take 30 minutes before a meal.
+- Give on an empty stomach.
+Give 30 minutes before a meal.

-- Mix the tablet with fruit juice (orange, apple) or water until melted and drink right away.
-Do not chew or swallow it whole.
+- Mix the tablet with fruit juice (orange, apple) or water until melted and have your child drink right away.
+Do not let your child chew or swallow it whole.

-- After drinking, rinse the rest of the drug in the glass with more juice or water and drink.
+- After drinking, rinse the rest of the drug in the glass with more juice or water and have your child drink.

-- Take on an empty stomach or with a light meal.
+- Give on an empty stomach or with a light meal.

-- Take this drug by mouth with water or other liquid.
+- Give this drug by mouth with water or other liquid.

-- If you cannot swallow tablets, the tablet may be crushed and added to a small amount of soft food.
-Take the mixture right away.
+- If your child cannot swallow tablets, the tablet may be crushed and added to a small amount of soft food.
+Give the mixture right away.
 Do not store for future use.

 - The 90 mg tablet must not be crushed using certain types of tablet crushers.
 If you will be crushing the 90 mg tablet, talk with the doctor or pharmacist.

-- Take on an empty stomach or with a light meal.
+- Give on an empty stomach or with a light meal.